jonatantierno/scrumdailytimer/README.md

 ===============

 This android application is a timer specially designed to optimize your scrum daily meeting.
-If you just want to use it and don't care about the code, you can download it directly from <a href="https://play.google.com/store/apps/details?id=es.jonatantierno.scrumdailytimer">Google Play</a> at:
+If you just want to use it and don't care about the code, you can download it directly from
+<a href="https://play.google.com/store/apps/details?id=es.jonatantierno.scrumdailytimer">Google Play</a>.

 The code uses <a href="http://pivotal.github.io/robolectric/">Robolectric</a> for unit tests and
 <a href="https://github.com/roboguice/roboguice">Roboguice</a> for dependency injection.